-This one probably sounds like a no-brainer, but it’s important to mention anyway.
+This one sounds like a no-brainer, but it’s important to mention.

 Young trees use up a lot of energy trying to establish their roots in the soil.
 So, as you can imagine, trees have a hard time dealing with drought and heat in its first couple years.
-Deep watering--which means keeping the soil moist to a depth that includes all roots--can help speed up root establishment.
+Deep watering, keeping the soil moist to the roots, can speed up root establishment.

 Use a trowel to dig a few inches into the soil and touch it to see it’s moisture level.
 Generally, soil should be moist--not dry or drenched.
-If trees need watering, generally 30 seconds with a steady stream of water is adequate, or the ratio of 5 gallons per inch of trunk diameter is also used.
+If trees need watering, 30 seconds of a steady stream is adequate, or five gallons per inch of trunk diameter.

-Different tree species have different watering requirements, so do a little research on your trees so you know best practices.
+Different species have different watering requirements.
+Research your trees so you know best practices.

 Water late at night when evaporation rates are at their lowest.
-Don’t use spray head sprinklers since much of the water can be lost to the wind.
-You could also great a basin around a tree by building a berm at the drip line to prevent runoff.
+Don’t use spray head sprinklers since much of the water is lost to the wind.
+You could also create a basin around a tree by building a berm at the drip line to prevent runoff.

 A good rule of thumb is to water trees about once a week during the growing season.
-Weather conditions will dictate if you need to water more or less than this.
-Again, check the soil by digging down a few inches and checking its moisture.
+Weather conditions will dictate if you need to water more or less.

 Need more information?
 Check out these resources: